We believe that children learn best by doing things they enjoy.

 Here at Garfield, English and Maths lessons take place each morning, with Science and the foundation subjects taught in the afternoons.
+Garfield is a storytelling school, which means all pupils are taught six stories every year and this drives the whole curriculum.
 As far as possible a cross-curricular, thematic approach is used.
-A theme is selected and applied across a year group each half term.
-By adding this dimension to learning we are able to provide opportunities for key skills to develop across the curriculum and to cultivate creative thinking.
+A story is taught and a theme from the story is applied across a year group each half term.
+By adding this dimension to learning we are able to provide opportunities for key skills to develop across the entire curriculum and to cultivate more creative thinking.

-During the year we have themed weeks, such as Book Week, Arts Week and Science Week, which allow children to develop their skills in a more focused way.
-Educational visits reinforce learning taking place in the classroom.
-We also have visits from a variety of experts including musicians, historians and scientists.
-We benefit from the help of our parent volunteers who work alongside teachers during Guided Reading, and we welcome input from any parents who would like to offer their expertise in any curriculum areas.
+During the year we have themed weeks, such as Book Week, Arts Week and STEM Week (Science, Technology, Engineering, Maths), which allow children to develop their skills in a more focused way.
+Educational visits reinforce learning taking place in the classroom and we enjoy visits from a variety of experts including musicians, historians and scientists.
+We also benefit from the help of parent volunteers who work alongside teachers during Guided Reading, and we welcome input from any parents who would like to offer their expertise in any curriculum areas.

 We teach all the elements of the syllabus of the 2014 National Curriculum for both core (English, Maths and Science) and foundation subjects (History, Geography, Computing, Music, Art and Design, Physical Education, Design and Technology and French in KS2).
 Religious Education is a statutory requirement and we follow the Merton Agreed Syllabus.

-Children from Years 1-6 are assessed in relation to age-related expectations (AREs,) using ‘Herts for Learning’, a system adopted by Merton schools.
+Children from Years 1 -6 are assessed in relation to age-related expectations (AREs,) using ‘Herts for Learning’, a system developed in Hertfordshire and adopted by Merton schools.

 Our Early Years Foundation Stage children experience the seven areas of learning required, organised under the following areas: